List of Oracle Cloud Infrastructure Compute Customers

 Each quarter our research team identifies companies that have purchased Oracle Cloud Infrastructure Compute for Application Hosting and Computing Services from public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources, including the customer size, industry, location, implementation status, partner involvement, LOB Key Stakeholders and related IT decision-makers contact details.

-Companies using Oracle Cloud Infrastructure Compute for Application Hosting and Computing Services include: Indian Farmers Fertilizer Cooperative, a India based Manufacturing organisation with 4800 employees and revenues of $3.70 billion, Dubai Islamic Bank, a United Arab Emirates based Banking and Financial Services organisation with 10000 employees and revenues of $3.34 billion, Cerebriu, a Denmark based Professional Services organisation with 65 employees and revenues of $7.0 million, Fireworks AI, a United States based Professional Services organisation with 40 employees and revenues of $4.0 million, NoHarm.ai, a Brazil based Professional Services organisation with 19 employees and revenues of $3.0 million and many others.
+Companies using Oracle Cloud Infrastructure Compute for Application Hosting and Computing Services include: Cosmote Telekom, a Greece based Communications organisation with 11000 employees and revenues of $3.80 billion, Indian Farmers Fertilizer Cooperative, a India based Manufacturing organisation with 4800 employees and revenues of $3.70 billion, Dubai Islamic Bank, a United Arab Emirates based Banking and Financial Services organisation with 10000 employees and revenues of $3.34 billion, Faire, a United States based Retail organisation with 400 employees and revenues of $100.0 million, Cerebriu, a Denmark based Professional Services organisation with 65 employees and revenues of $7.0 million and many others.

 Contact us if you need a completed and verified list of companies using Oracle Cloud Infrastructure Compute, including the breakdown by industry (21 Verticals), Geography (Region, Country, State, City), Company Size (Revenue, Employees, Asset) and related IT Decision Makers, Key Stakeholders, business and technology executives responsible for the software purchases.